pavitranew/session-7-rest-ang/README.md

 ### Controllers

 Create a new file inside of `src` called `recipe.controllers.js`.
-We'll add each request handling method for pirates data to this file one by one.
-For now add these placeholders to pirates.js so we can restart the server without errors:
+We'll add each request handling method for recipes data to this file one by one.

+The are just empty functions for the moment.

 ```js
 exports.findAll = function () { };